starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## RSI Launcher 2.0
 - Requires standard Wine 9.4+ or Proton GE 9-13+ runner
-  - Recent Wine versions can be easily installed from the Kron4ek runner source in the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
+  - Recent Wine versions can be easily installed using the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
-- In Lutris, right click the game->Configure->Runner options, remove the following DLL override:
-  - `powershell.exe: disabled`
+- Remove any `powershell.exe` dll override
 - If using standard Wine, winetricks **20250102** or newer is required to install powershell
   1. navigate to your game prefix directory `~/Games/star-citizen`
   2. Use the LUG Helper's Maintence menu `Install Powershell` button
-- If using standard Wine, CLI mode must be enabled in Lutris
-  - Right click the game -> Configure -> System options -> Toggle on advanced options -> CLI mode
 - The 2.0 Launcher may need to be installed manually.
 See [below](#rsi-launcher-manual-update) for instructions